yaydede/yaydede/_pages/miscellany.md

 ## Supplementary materials for researchers

-{% for post in site.supplementary reversed %}
+{% for post in site.miscellany reversed %}
   {% include archive-single-cv.html %}
 {% endfor %}